Stronghold 2: Gameplay

 From May 2014, the original version's multiplayer is no longer supported due to GameSpy shutting down their online servers however the 2017 re-release on Steam has full multiplayer support via Steam's online servers.

+Plot

+In 11th-12th century medieval England, the King mysteriously disappears, leaving the country without rule and descending it into turmoil.
+Among the chaos, a valiant knight called Sir William is poised to find his master at any cost, with Matthew Steele (protagonist), a page on his side.
+While an influential warlord, Lord Barclay is keen on filling the gap in order, other participants show up over time unfolding their cards.
+The player commands Steele into William's campaign, eventually growing in rank high enough to be a player in politics.

 Reception

 The game received "mixed" reviews according to the review aggregation website Metacritic.

 According to Edge, Stronghold 2 sold at least 100,000 units in the U.S., but was beaten by its predecessor's 220,000 sales in the region.
 Total US sales of Stronghold games released during the 2000s reached 590,000 units by August 2006.